Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 May need tooth filing or other adjustments before cementing with permanent cement

-Some people experience tooth pain after temporary crown placement.
-Sometimes they are too tall and collide with the opposing tooth, and this can even cause inflammation in your crowned tooth.
+Temporary crowns may hurt and some people experience tooth pain after placement.
+Sometimes they are too tall and collide with the opposing tooth, which can even cause inflammation in your crowned tooth.

-Another cause of pain can be when your temporary tooth crown isn't properly sealed, as this can expose your dentin and nerves to air, making it sensitive to hot and cold temperatures.
+Another cause of pain can be improperly sealing your temporary tooth crown.
+This exposes your dentin and nerves to air and makes it sensitive to hot and cold temperatures.

-If you experience throbbing pain after temporary crown placement, there's also the possibility that there are underlying conditions like toothdecay or infection that need to be addressed.
+If you experience throbbing pain after temporary crown placement, there’s also the possibility of underlying conditions like tooth decay or infection that must be addressed.

-Temporary crowns aren't meant to last very long, but while you have one, for your own comfort and oral health, it's important to take good care of it.
-So let's look at some of the most important things to keep in mind while wearing a provisional cap.
+Temporary crowns aren’t meant to last very long, but while you have one for your own comfort and oral health, it’s essential to take good care of it.
+So let’s look at some of the most important things to remember while wearing a provisional cap.

 Rules for eating and chewing